unchartedsoftware/xdata-salt-tiling/src/main/scala/software/uncharted/xdata/ops/topics/twitter/README.md

 	- if run globally (multilingual) concatenating all stopword files is fine

 TFIDF scores
-	- don't worry about this now.
+	- TFIDF score can optionally used as input to the sample recorders rather than +/-1.
+	 This has the effect of discounting terms that are frequent over the whole corpus while increasing the influence of terms that occur frequently in a short time span.
-	- A separate stage would have to compute TFIDF scores for a given corpus
+	- A separate stage computes TFIDF scores for a given corpus

 #### OUTPUTTING RESULTS